 Fileless or living off the land attacks involve the illicit use of default system tools such as Windows PowerShell, WMI and Windows Scripting Host in order to run malicious code in memory (RAM) on a targeted system.

-Fileless malware is reportedly10 times more effective than file-based malware, which explains why more than half of all successful cyber attacks involve living off the land techniques.
-Fileless attacks are bound to increase this year, and we may see the rise of“vaporworms”, i.e. self-replicating fileless malware.
+Fileless malware is reportedly ten times more effective than file-based malware, which explains why more than half of all successful cyber attacks involve living off-the-land techniques.
+Fileless attacks are bound to increase this year, and we may see the rise of “vaporworms”, i.e. self-replicating fileless malware.

 Modular Financial Trojans